-Government Information Watch is a new organization focused on open and accountable government.
+Government Information Watch is focused on open and accountable government.
 Our mission is to monitor access to information about government policy, process, and practice and to ensure and preserve open, accountable government through advocacy.
 In this capacity, we intend to serve as a resource for policymakers, the media, advocacy groups, and the public.

 Government Information Watch draws on the expertise of an Advisory Committee and the Director.

 Patrice McDermott retired in March 2017 as Executive Director of OpenTheGovernment.org.
 During her tenure, between July 2006 and March 2017, Patrice McDermott brought OTG to the forefront of progress on government transparency and accountability, including successful efforts to reform the Freedom of Information Act (FOIA), ensure preservation of the Senate Torture Report, combat secrecy around surveillance programs in the wake of the Snowden revelations, and engage the openness community in such diverse policy areas as trade, immigration, and law enforcement accountability.

 McDermott became the OTG coalition’s Director in 2006, after more than 4 years as the Deputy Director of the Office of Government Relations at the American Library Association Washington Office.
 She joined ALA in December 2001, after having served for 8 years as the senior information policy analyst for OMB Watch.